windingwind/zotero-pdf-preview/README.md

 - Select `Install Add-on from file`.
 - Browse to where you downloaded the `.xpi` file and select it.
-- Restart Zotero, by clicking `restart now` in the extensions list where the Zotero PDF Translate plugin is now listed.
+- Restart Zotero, by clicking `restart now` in the extensions list where the Zotero PDF Preview plugin is now listed.

 ## Usage